ponoor/python-step-series/docs/step-series.rst

 cause the overload protection circuit on the supply to trigger (if there is one) forcing the supply to shut down.
 Typically, you will likely need to only supply a few amps to drive small motors at low speeds.
 But large motors at high speeds often do require high voltage with high current (especially if they are under load).
-Depending on the quantity of motors, their usecases as well as your circuit protection settings, we recommend a supply with at least 10A-20A capacity.
+Depending on the quantity of motors, their usecases, as well as your circuit protection settings, we recommend a supply with at least 10A-20A capacity.

 ==========
 Networking